slavi010/dcn_game/README.md

 - Get a bit of rest, you deserve it!
 - Improve the server_state and consolidate the logic
 - Add some more * (yes, again)
+- Accept multiple Party at the same time

 Good luck and have fun!